EtheaDev/InstantObjects/README.md

 VERSION HISTORY
 ---------------
+Version 4.2 (4.2.0.0) (2024-08-05)
+- Added support for 64Bit Windows Platform
+- Added define USE_LARGEINT_FIELD_FOR_REF to create LargeIntField at Design-Time
+- Removed old defines for older Delphi Versions

 Version 4.1 (4.1.0.0) (2023-10-22)
 - Added support for Delphi 12
 - Renamed packages (for Delphi 11 and Delphi 12)